deeprahul339/Js-questions/README.md

 # Js-questions
-This repo contains js interview questions
+This repo contains js and react interview questions